irshadmb/SignaturePad-SapphireIMS/README.md

 Use case:  User’s signature is very important to be captured as a business process.

 You may be thinking it will be a complex development.
-No, it’s not a complex development, if you are using SapphireIMS, I am going to show you how it can be integrated with 30min.
+No, it’s not a complex development, if you are using SapphireIMS, I am going to show you how it can be integrated within 30min.
 Yes, you heard right less than 30min.

 We are going to use open-source signature pad library in our integration – Please refer following URL for more detail “<https://github.com/szimek/signature_pad>”.
 You no need to download anything we are going to use CDN for the script.